chiragchevli/Budgety/README.md

 # Budgety

-> Simple monthly budget app which help to track income and expense and help you to take efficient financial decision.
+> A simple monthly budget app which helps to track income and expense and help you to take an efficient financial decision.

 > I made this project as part of my Javascript course on Udemy :- [The Complete JavaScript Course 2018: Build Real Projects!](https://www.udemy.com/the-complete-javascript-course/)